Visiting Banff in May? Here’s All You Need to Know

 Bike the Bow Valley Parkway

-Since hiking in Banff isn’t in full swing yet, we consider May in Banff the perfect bike month.
+Since hiking in Banff isn’t in full swing yet, we consider May to be the perfect biking month.
 Most paths are clear of snow now and are fantastic for cyclists and mountain bikers.
 My favorite road to cycle is the Bow Valley Parkway, followed by the Legacy Trail from Banff to Canmore.

 You can go for as long as you want and then turn around and head back to your car.
 Or you can cycle all the way to Lake Louise and back for an epic 100km+ day!